 - Farewell dinner at Bamboo House, Chinatown, Melbourne

 We travel to one of Australia’s best known gardens, Cruden Farm, which was given to the late Dame Elisabeth Murdoch in 1928 as a wedding present from her husband Sir Keith Murdoch.
 She cherished the farm at Langwarrin throughout her long life and created a fine garden with garden manager, Michael Morrison, who will lead us on a garden tour.
-We’ll take a stroll to the lake and walk through herbaceous borders, the picking garden, shrub walks and famous avenue of lemon scented gums that lead to the house before enjoying afternoon tea.
+We’ll take a stroll to the lake and walk through herbaceous borders, the picking garden, shrub walks and famous avenue of lemon scented gums that lead to the house.

 We have a farewell banquet dinner tonight in a private dining room at Bamboo House.
 This Melbourne institution is the premier destination for fine Northern Chinese and Cantonese cuisine.
 (Overnight Rydges Melbourne) BLD